Insurer Aviva nearing sale of U.S. unit

-LONDON Aviva, Britain's second-biggest insurer, is closing in on the sale of its underperforming U.S. business, a key part its drive to strengthen its finances in an uncertain economic climate and revive its share price.
+LONDON Aviva (AV.L), Britain's second-biggest insurer, is closing in on the sale of its underperforming U.S. business, a key part its drive to strengthen its finances in an uncertain economic climate and revive its share price.

 The disposal, expected "reasonably soon," is set to fetch less than the 2.4 billion pounds ($3.8 billion) at which the unit is valued on Aviva's books, but should free up capital, the insurer said on Thursday.

-Aviva is four months into a reorganisation in which 16 lagging businesses that contribute 18 percent of operating profit - but tie up over a third of its capital - will be sold.
+Aviva is four months into a reorganization in which 16 lagging businesses that contribute 18 percent of operating profit - but tie up over a third of its capital - will be sold.

 The revamp was launched in July by chairman John MacFarlane, who took day-to-day charge of Aviva in May after shareholders, irked by a 60 percent slide in the company's share price over five years, forced out chief executive Andrew Moss.